Are you planning some time at the beach? You can the check conditions and current safety advice for your favourite beach on the Beachsafe website.

 Waves can be fun.
 You can dive under them, jump over them, watch them gently roll to shore or be awed by their power as they crash on the beach.
 So how are they formed?

-Beachsafe
+Beachsafe website

 Before you visit the beach go to the Beach Safe website.
 Find a beach near you including local conditions, lifesaving services, safety advice and information about flags, signs, rips, and waves.